 Due to our primarily specialized products, our business historically has been relatively less influenced by macro economic factors.
-Nevertheless, we did experience significant impacts of the global economic recession during 2008 and 2009.
+Nevertheless, we did experience significant impacts of the global economic recession beginning in the second quarter of 2008 and continuing into 2009.